These Frescoes at the Government Palace in Guadalajara is One of the Bests I’ve Seen

 José Clemente Orozco designed/illustrated John Steinbeck’s book, “The Pearl.”

 If you are only staying for a night or two in Guadalajara, stay at Hotel Real Maestranza.
 It’s a clean boutique hotel with friendly staff.
 You can reach the Guadalajara Historical Center in less than 10 minutes on foot.
 Shops, restaurants, and bars are a few steps from the hotel and very close to the pedestrian pathway.
 They also serve a good breakfast.
-You can book it via Booking.com and TripAdvisor.
+You can book it via Booking.com.
 For hostels in Guadalajara, book here.